 Deep in debt and can't think straight?

-Credit card interests can be unbelievably high.
+Credit card interest rates can be unbelievably high.
 Many experienced users might make a mistake and get buried in debt.
 A hefty interest on a big fat amount can total up to a lot of money to be repaid.
 You might be at a loss, wondering how to manage your tough financial situation.
 A balance transfer might be an ideal solution for you.

 If you have a huge loan or a heavy debt on a credit card that you can't afford to pay off, you could opt for a balance transfer facility.
 It allows you to transfer a high-interest credit card balance to a new credit card that has a lower interest rate.
 You might find a few balance transfer cards which offer 0% introductory APR for a limited period.